esandridge/esandridge.github.io/index.md

 ---
-title: Eric Sandridge - Coding projects
+Title: Eric Sandridge - Coding projects
-description: Various projects completed during my MSBA program at the College of William and Mary
+Description: Various projects completed during my MSBA program at the College of William and Mary
 ---

 Text can be **bold**, _italic_, ~~strikethrough~~ or `keyword`.